Student support over the summer

 Staying active

-If you're staying on campus over Christmas, check out our workout videos and sports centre opening hours below:
+If you're staying on campus over summer, check out our workout videos and sports centre opening hours below:

 If you're keen to work out at home over the break, UoM Sport have got you covered.
 Browse their workout videos, which cover all levels of ability.